But while launching a successful startup seems deceptively easy, that’s really not the case, especially nowadays.

 What percentage of startups fail?

-But before digging deep into every interesting stat, let’s have a look at some important fascinating facts first.
+But before digging deep into every interesting stat, let’s have a look at some important figures first.

 And now that I’ve whetted your appetite, let’s explore the most important new trends.